nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/30-requirements-and-design/30-requirements-and-design.md

         hashLocation
     }

-    class Code {
+    class TrainingCode {
         name
         location
         hash
         hashLocation
     }

+    class InferencingCode {
+    name
+    location
+    hash
+    hashLocation
+    }

     TrainingData "*" --o "1" DataPack : Aggregation
-    DataPack --* TrainedSystem : Composition
+    DataPack --* TrainedSystem : Compose
-    Weights --* InferenceSystem : Composition
+    Weights --* InferenceSystem : Compose
     TrainedSystem --> Weights : Creates
-    TrainedSystem --* InferenceSystem : Composition

     %% Licence --> TrainingData
     %% Licence --> Code
     %% Licence --> TrainedSystem
     %% Licence --> InferenceSystem

-    CVE --> SBOM
+    CVE "*" o-- "1" SBOM : Aggregation
-    SBOM --> Code
+    SBOM *-- TrainingCode : Compose
-    Code --* TrainedSystem : Composition
+    TrainingCode --* TrainedSystem : Compose

+    SBOM *-- InferencingCode : Compose
+    InferencingCode --* InferenceSystem : Compose

 ```

 ## Relationships

+### Data Relationships
 - **Data to DataPack**:
   Represents the collection of datasets within a single data package.
+  `TrainingData "*" --o "1" DataPack : Aggregation`

+### System Composition
 - **DataPack to TrainedSystem**:
-  Indicates that a `DataPack` is composed of a `TrainedSystem`, suggesting a strong ownership relationship where the system is built from the data pack.
+  Indicates that a `TrainedSystem` is composed of a `DataPack`, suggesting that the system is built from the data provided in the pack.
+  `DataPack --* TrainedSystem : Compose`

 - **Weights to InferenceSystem**:
-  Indicates that `Weights` are composed within an `InferenceSystem`, suggesting that the inference system relies on the specified weights for its operation.
+  Indicates that an `InferenceSystem` is composed of `Weights`, suggesting that the system relies on these weights for its inference operations.
+  `Weights --* InferenceSystem : Compose`

-- **TrainedSystem to Weights**:
+- **TrainedSystem creates Weights**:
-  Represents the creation of `Weights` by the `TrainedSystem`, indicating that the system generates or updates the weights based on its training process.
+  Indicates that the `TrainedSystem` generates or produces weights necessary for the inference process.
+  `TrainedSystem --> Weights : Creates`

+### Code Relationships
+- **CVE to SBOM**:
+  Indicates that an SBOM aggregates multiple `CVE`s, representing known vulnerabilities associated with the components listed in the SBOM.
+  `CVE "*" o-- "1" SBOM : Aggregation`

 - **SBOM to TrainingCode**:
-  Indicates that the Software Bill of Materials (SBOM) includes components and dependencies related to the `TrainingCode`.
+  Indicates that the SBOM is composed of `TrainingCode`, detailing the software components used during training.
+  `SBOM *-- TrainingCode : Compose`

 - **TrainingCode to TrainedSystem**:
-  Represents the composition relationship where `TrainingCode` is an integral part of the `TrainedSystem`.
+  Indicates that a `TrainedSystem` is composed of `TrainingCode`, showing that the code is integral to the training process.
+  `TrainingCode --* TrainedSystem : Compose`

 - **SBOM to InferencingCode**:
-  Indicates that the SBOM includes components and dependencies related to the `InferencingCode`.
+  Indicates that the SBOM is composed of `InferencingCode`, detailing the software components used during inference.
+  `SBOM *-- InferencingCode : Compose`

 - **InferencingCode to InferenceSystem**:
-  Represents the composition relationship where `InferencingCode` is an integral part of the `InferenceSystem`.

-## Additional Attributes

-- **Data and Licence**:
-  Represents the licensing status of the data, indicating that the data is legally protected and compliant with specified licensing terms.

-- **SBOM and TrainedSystem**:
-  Represents the breakdown of components within a trained system, detailing the software materials and dependencies that make up the system.

-- **CVE and SBOM**:
-  Indicates the identification of vulnerabilities associated with the components listed in the SBOM, highlighting security concerns in the system’s architecture.

-## Claims & Attestations

-### Data

-- **Unwanted Bias**:
-  The presence of biases in the training data that can lead to skewed results or unfair outcomes.

-- **Hallucinations**:
-  Instances where the system generates outputs that are factually incorrect or misleading due to inaccuracies in the data.

-- **Errors in Generated Data**:
-  Refers to inaccuracies or mistakes in the data produced by the system during its operation or training.

-- **Data Poisoning**:
-  The risk that adversarial inputs can corrupt the training dataset, potentially leading to malicious outcomes.

-- **Data Pollution**:
-  The introduction of unwanted or low-quality data that degrades the quality and performance of the trained model.

-### Systems

-- **Cybersecurity Flaws**:
-  Vulnerabilities in the system architecture that could be exploited by malicious actors to compromise security.

-- **Implementation Flaws**:
-  Issues arising from incorrect implementation of the system, which can lead to performance problems or security vulnerabilities.

-- **Compliance Gaps**:
-  Potential areas where the system may not meet regulatory or industry standards, impacting trust and legal standing.
+  Indicates that an `InferenceSystem` is composed of `InferencingCode`, showing that this code is essential for the functioning of the inference process.
+  `InferencingCode --* InferenceSystem : Compose`

+## Class Descriptions

+### DataPack
+- **Attributes**:
+  - `name`: The name of the data pack.
+  - `datasets`: A collection of datasets included in the pack.

+### TrainingData
+- **Attributes**:
+  - `name`: The name of the training data.
+  - `location`: The storage location of the training data.
+  - `hash`: The hash of the training data for integrity verification.
+  - `hashLocation`: The location of the hash for the training data.
+  - `lastUpdated`: The timestamp of the last update to the training data.

+### Licence
+- **Attributes**:
+  (No specific attributes defined)

+### CVE
+- **Attributes**:
+  (No specific attributes defined)

+### SBOM
+- **Attributes**:
+  (No specific attributes defined)

+### TrainedSystem
+- **Attributes**:
+  (No specific attributes defined)

+### InferenceSystem
+- **Attributes**:
+  (No specific attributes defined)

+### Weights
+- **Attributes**:
+  - `name`: The name of the weights.
+  - `location`: The storage location of the weights.
+  - `hash`: The hash of the weights for integrity verification.
+  - `hashLocation`: The location of the hash for the weights.

+### TrainingCode
+- **Attributes**:
+  - `name`: The name of the training code.
+  - `location`: The storage location of the training code.
+  - `hash`: The hash of the training code for integrity verification.
+  - `hashLocation`: The location of the hash for the training code.

+### InferencingCode
+- **Attributes**:
+  - `name`: The name of the inferencing code.
+  - `location`: The storage location of the inferencing code.
+  - `hash`: The hash of the inferencing code for integrity verification.
+  - `hashLocation`: The location of the hash for the inferencing code.